 Last Sunday in Canada, Sergio Pérez captured the second podium place of the season for the Sauber F1 Team.
 Team Principal Peter Sauber talks about this extraordinary race, an exciting season and the targets for the forthcoming grands prix.

+When did you realise on Sunday that a podium place was within grasp?
 “Not until late on in the race.
 Sergio had started from 15th on the grid, so you wouldn’t normally be contemplating a podium place – you’d be happy just to get into the points.
 But once the front-runners began to develop problems with their tyres towards the end of the race, it became clear that something very special could be unfolding.
 Unlike the other drivers, Sergio was not affected by these tyre problems and was able to continue his all-out offensive right to the end.
 He drove an extraordinary race.”